ghacks Technology News

 A complex activity on the other hand adds due dates, reminders, tags, context, additional users and contents to the basic information.
 Each activity can be made up of sub-activities.

 Contacts can be invited from various sources including Konolive accounts but also external sources like Gmail, Yahoo, Hotmail, MSN or Plaxo.
-Keep in mind that the login credentials have to be supplied to be able to do so.
+Keep in mind that the login credentials have to be supplied to connect third-party accounts.

 KonoLive can be an interesting alternative to other GTD software programs if the users do not mind the use of Adobe Air.
 The software has been designed with ease and mind and it is indeed easy and comfortable to work with other users in KonoLive.